 The most popular laminates, however, are thin, transparent plastic films that are either gloss or matte.
 These give the maximum protection.
 Generally, the thicker the sticker, the more durable it is.

 There are many ways to print stickers.
 Digital and traditional are the two main methods.
 But we focus on digital.

 Digital printing is growing hugely due to advances in printing.
 If you're buying less than 10,000 stickers per batch, they're probably digitally printed because the setup costs are much lower than for traditional printing.

 Digital printers typically print in CMYK.
 That stands for; Cyan, Magenta, Yellow and Black (key).
 Some, more advanced printers can also print white.
-In the last few years, printers have even been adding orange, violet and green inks to widen their colour gamut.
-Meaning, they can print a broader range of colours.
+In the last few years, printers have even been adding orange, violet and green inks to widen their color gamut.
+Meaning, they can print a broader range of colors.

-At Sticker it, we have the world's best digital printer with up to 8 ink stations, meaning we can hit a vast range of colours and print white in one go.
+At Sticker it, we have the world's best digital printer with up to 8 ink stations, meaning we can hit a vast range of colors and print white in one go.

 The media is the material we print on.
 The most popular types of media are; plastic and paper.

 Both types of media are available in a vast range of colors, such as; white, clear, glitter, holographic, silver, gold, fluorescent and many more.